this-vishalsingh/awesome-zkvm/README.md

 - ISA (Instruction Set Architecture): The fundamental “language” of the VM, defining all its basic operations and how they interact with data.
 - Continuations (Sharding): A technique to break oversized computations — too big for a single run — into smaller parts that can be processed in parallel, paused, and resumed later.
-- Precompiles (Built-ins, Chiplets, Syscalls): Specialized, pre-built functions for complex tasks (like cryptography) that boost efficiency and reduce proof overhead.
+- Precompiles (Built-ins, Chiplets, Accelerate etc): Specialized, pre-built functions for complex tasks (like cryptography) that boost efficiency and reduce proof overhead.
 - Proving Frontend: A user-friendly language for writing provable programs, which then get compiled down into the VM’s supported ISA for zero-knowledge execution.
 - GPU: Indicates if proving on GPU is supported (based on publicly exposed Metal/CUDA code)